neuro4ml/neuro4ml.github.io/Week_2/1-Synapses1.md

 (receptors)=
 ## Receptors

 Once released, neurotransmitters diffuse across the synaptic cleft, bind receptors embedded in the cell membrane, and trigger effects.
-There are hundreds of receptors which are specific to different neurotranmitters, but there are just 2 major types:
+There are hundreds of receptors which are specific to different neurotransmitters, but there are just 2 major types:

 * **Ionotropic receptors** - receptors where neurotransmitter binding triggers a change in structure, causing an ion channel to open.